bornhack/bornhack-website/README.md

 ### Postgres

-You need to have a running Postgres instance (we use Postgres-specific datetime range fields).
-Install Postgress, and add a database `bornhack` (or whichever you like) with some way for the application to connect to it, for instance adding a user with a password.
+You need to have a running Postgres instance (we use Postgres-specific fields and PostGIS/GeoDjango).
+Install Postgres and PostGIS, and add a database `bornhack` (or whichever you like) with some way for the application to connect to it, for instance adding a user with a password.
+Connect to the database as a superuser and run `create extension postgis`.

-You can also use Unix socket connections if you know how to.
-It's faster, easier and perhaps more secure.

 ### Configuration file